History of Russia (1796–1855): Nicholas I, 1825–1855

 The bureaucracy's numbers increased by threefold during the first half of the 19th century.
 Pay continued to be low due to the overall poverty of the Russian state.
 This was not only due to the country's backwards economy, but also because the nobility were tax-exempt and free from the expense of waging wars, not only the great ones, but the smaller campaigns in the Caucasus.
 Bureaucrats were for the most part uneducated, uninformed of their departments' respective tasks, and also phenomenally corrupt.
-Most hesitated to make decisions and preferred to push themselves up through the ranks, with the end result that the tsar himself was forced to micromanage thousands of trivial affairs.
+Most hesitated to make decisions and preferred to push themselves up through the ranks, with the result that the tsar himself was forced to micromanage thousands of trivial affairs.
 Russia also suffered from a multitude of antiquated, contradictory, and discriminatory laws against Jews and minority Christian sects.
 Since not all minorities were part of the lower classes and many officials could not afford to feed their families, bribery was extremely widespread, and yet was probably the only thing that kept the Russian state from being even slower, more corrupt, and oppressive than it was.

 The Decembrist uprising had increased Nicholas's distrust of the nobility and dislike of anything resembling political reform, even among the upper classes.
 Education gradually continued to improve after Alexander's creation of a universal educational system in 1804, although due to lack of funds the emphasis tended to be on the creation of universities rather than on primary and secondary schools.
 In the latter part of his reign, the Minister of Education, A.N.
 Golistyn, moved to censor and exclude the dangerous revolutionary and anti-clerical ideas coming from Western Europe.
 He encouraged college students to report their professors to the authorities if they expressed subversive views.
 Those professors so exposed were either fired or threatened with prosecution.
 In 1833, Count Sergey Ugarov took over as Minister of Education and pursued a more tolerant policy at the expense of excluding the children of the lower classes from universities.

 Despite this, school attendance and literacy in Russia continued to increase and there began to form a rising middle class that was cosmopolitan in its outlook and connected with European culture and ideas.
 State censorship barred direct political dissent and the police were prone to harass even writers who did not involve themselves in politics.
 The great poet Alexander Pushkin was questioned by authorities in 1824 in part because he had befriended certain Decembrists.
 Eventually, despite some mistrust from the police, Pushkin was allowed to publish his works until he met an untimely end in 1837 after fighting a duel.
 The writers Mikhail Lermontov and Nikolai Gogol were also viewed with suspicion.